ska-sa/genetic-algorithm-auto-scheduler/README.md

-# Genetic Algorithim Auto Scheduler
+# Genetic Algorithm Auto Scheduler

 ## Description

-The current manual method of scheduling radio astronomy observations at South African Radio Astronomy Observatory (SARAO) is erroneous, time-consuming, and labor-intensive.
-This has resulted in the underutilization of their telescopes, hence negatively impacting revenue.
-The goal of this project is to maximize the utilization of the SARAO telescopes by proposing an Auto Scheduler that uses a Genetic Algorithm to schedule radio astronmoy observations for the user defined start and end date of the week without compromising any contraints.
+- The current manual method of scheduling radio astronomy observations at the South African Radio Astronomy Observatory (SARAO) is erroneous, time-consuming, and labor-intensive.

+- This has resulted in the underutilization of their telescopes, hence negatively impacting revenue.

+- The goal of this project is to maximize the utilization of the SARAO telescopes by proposing an Auto Scheduler that uses a Genetic Algorithm (GA) to schedule radio astronomy observations for the user-defined start and end dates of the week without compromising any constraints.

-## What is Genetic Algorithm
+## What is Genetic Algorithm?

-Genetic Algorithm is a computer science technique that uses natural selection and genetic operations to find the best solution to a problem.
+- Genetic Algorithm is a computer science technique that uses natural selection and genetic operations to find the best solution to a problem.

 ## Genetic Operations

 - Encoding of a solution as an Individual.

 - Generating a list of individuals to form a Population.

-- Computing an Individual's fitness in terms of the contraints.
+- Computing an Individual's fitness in terms of the constraints.

-- Evolution of Individuals in a Population over N generations.
+- Evolution of Individuals in a Population over N Generations.

 - Selection of the fittest Individuals as Parents.

-    - Crossover or Mating, which copies genetic material from Parents to Offsprings.
+- Crossover or Mating, which copies genetic material from Parents to Offspring.

-    - Mutation, which modifies the genetic material of the generated Offsprings.
+- Mutation, which modifies the genetic material of the generated Offspring.

-- Decoding the fittest individuals after N generation, yielding to be best solution.
+- Decoding the fittest individuals after N Generations, yielding the best solution.

-## Advanatges of GA
+## Advantages of GA

-- Global optimization: as it explore the entire solution space, hence avoiding local optima.
+- Global optimization: As it explores the entire solution space, hence avoiding local optima.

-- Adaptability and versatility: as it can be adapted to various optimization problems, including those with continuous, discrete, and multi-objective constraints.
+- Adaptability and versatility: It can be adapted to various optimization problems, including those with continuous, discrete, and multi-objective constraints.

-- Parallelism: the population of solutions, allows for easy parallel processing.
+- Parallelism: The population of solutions allows for easy parallel processing.

 ## Disadvantages of GA

-- Computational Cost: as it can be computationally intensive, especially for large-scale problems.
+- Computational Cost: It can be computationally intensive, especially for large-scale problems.

-- Parameter Tuning: finding the optimal settings for parameters like population size, mutation rate, and crossover probabilities.
+- Parameter Tuning: Finding the optimal settings for parameters like population size, mutation rate, and crossover probabilities.

-- Lack of Guarantee: as there's no guarantee that a genetic algorithm will converge to a global optimum.
+- Lack of Guarantee: There's no guarantee that a genetic algorithm will converge to a global optimum.

-## Contraints
+## Constraints

 - Proposal's priority or score.

 - Proposal's lst start, and lst start end.

 - Proposal's night observation.

 - Proposal's avoid sunrise and sunset.

-- Plane arrival and depart timeslots*.
+- Plane arrival and departure timeslots*.

 - Proposal's build time*.

 - Proposal's required number of antennas*.

 ## Objectives

-- Implement a script that take predefined start and end date of the week, then read a CSV file of proposals then generate a timetable of those proposals of that week and output the generated timetable as a PNG image.
+- Implement a script that takes predefined start and end dates of the week, reads a CSV file of proposals, then generates a timetable of those proposals for that week and outputs the generated timetable as a PNG image.

 ## System Design